mayurjobanputra/Agentic-Nation-State/readme.md

 ### The Janitor Agent (Garbage Collection)
 If your system is constantly "self-assembling," spinning up agents, and generating state updates, it creates digital clutter at an alarming rate.

-**The Problem (Ghost in the Machine):** What happens if a "Soldier" agent gets a ticket, goes into a Docker machine to process a video, and then the server blips?
+**The Problem (Ghost in the Machine):** What happens if a "Soldier" agent gets a ticket, goes into an isolated environment to process a video, and then the server blips?
 That agent is now "Zombified."
 It's holding a ticket, consuming memory/money, but it's not reporting to the Auditor anymore.

 **The Role:** The Janitor runs a **Heartbeat Monitor**.
 It constantly pings every part of the factory to ask, "Are you still alive and useful?"
 If not, the zombie is summarily executed to save resources.
 It also manages the "Flight Recorder," archiving old states and cleaning up orphaned data.